TUB-Control/PaPI/CHANGENLOG.md

  * [plugin]: Minor changes in LCDDisplay and Slider
  * [plugin]: Added a new pcp plugin: Radiobutton
  * [improvement]: Shifted some control logic from gui to core to increase speed when changing cfgs incl. subscriptions
+ * [imporvement]: ORTD can now receive its configuration via udp in multiple packages

 v.1.0
 ---